antonioddrivera/Image-Manipulation/README.md

 Windows terminal has a limit to the number of characters that an arguement can use.
 Therefore, the max size I found works is a 92x92 sized file.
 The file included is 92x92 and works for windows.
 *For Mac and Linux Users*
 To my knowledge, the limit (if there is one) is much much greater than windows, so you could use a larger file such as 256x256.

+*How to Run*
+Make sure you have GHC, SWI, GCC, Matlab, and Python installed on your machine.
+All you need to run is wrapper.py for the program to work.
+The wrapper.py code compiles and executes the other programs.